dotnet/csharplang/meetings/working-groups/roles/extension-wg-2024-06-07.md

 We need to encode the extension type (for extension-aware compiler) and the underlying type (erasure and for non-extension-aware tools).

 We'll need to encode tuple names, dynamic bits, nullability, native integer for both types.
-Ideally, this should be done in a way that leave any tools that understand current attribute/constructor.
+Ideally, this should be done in a way that doesn't break tools that understand the current attribute/constructor encoding.

 Options for encoding extension type:
 - generic attribute (pinging David to ask limitations/bugs on older frameworks)